faameem/path-to-ai/quantitative-trading/README.md

 > * youtube subscriptions

 ### PTQT ###
-> * Keeping Up with the Quants: Your Guide to Understanding and Using Analytics by Jinho Kim, Thomas H. Davenport
 > * What Hedge Funds Really Do by Tucker Balch, Philip J. Romero
 > * Guide to Hedge Funds: What they are, what they do, their risks, their advantages by  Philip Coggan
 > * Inside the Black Box: A Simple Guide to Quantitative and High Frequency Trading by Rishi K. Narang